 The rising heat between them

 In the shoot, Hammerstone establishes an analogical premise in which the world consists of everyday people, such as Schaff.
 He was going out in public and leaving their homes to present a public persona of confidence.
-One that aims to hide the imperfections, anxieties, realities and shortcomings.
-That return within us as individuals when we go back to the confines of our private spaces at the end of the day.
-In suggesting that Schaff’s long hair and “badass” persona is not an authentic reflection of his true self.
+One that aims to hide the imperfections, anxieties, realities, and shortcomings.
+That return within us as individuals when we go back to the confines of our private spaces at the end of the day suggests that Schaff’s long hair and “badass” persona is not an authentic reflection of his true self.
 Hammerstone metaphorically makes the comparison that you can also “stick a feather up your butt.
 But it doesn’t make you a chicken.”

 Schaff vs Hammerstone